espnet/espnet/doc/espnet2_tutorial.md

 3. Because the shift sizes of different `upstream` models are different, e.g. `HuBERT` and `Wav2Vec2.0` have `20ms` frameshift.
 Sometimes, the downsampling rate (`input_layer`) in the `encoder` configuration need to be changed.
 For example, using `input_layer: conv2d2` will results in a total frameshift of `40ms`, which is enough for some tasks.

 ## Online Decoding
-ESPnet supports blcokwise online Transformer/Conformer with blockwise synchronous beam search.
+ESPnet supports blockwise online Transformer/Conformer with blockwise synchronous beam search.

 To achieve online decoding, you need to make several modifications.